BlendVision/Android-Player-Samples/BasicAudio/README.md

 ## Integration Guide

-This guide details how to integrate the UniPlayer into your application.
-UniPlayer provides convenient APIs for DRM, media controllers, and a generic UI that can be customized as needed.
+This guide details how to integrate the BlendVision Player SDK into your application.
+Our player provides convenient APIs for DRM, media controllers, and a generic UI that can be customized as needed.

 # Prerequisites